graygill5/students-1/ggill5.md

-My name is grayson im a senior in CS
+My name is grayson im a senior in CS.
+I just finished interning for databasing in commercial construction